- Official Game Rules

-WCC Spare policy
+WCC Spare Policy

 In both Playoffs and League play, unless explicitly agreed upon by both teams before the game starts, each team must include a minimum of two original team players and any spares/substitutes must play either Lead or Second.
 If a team is only three players, there must be two original team members, and the spare must play Lead.
-If a team fails to abide by the above policy, the game is forfeited and the opposing teams gets an automatic win.
+If a team fails to abide by the above policy, the game is forfeited and the opposing team gets an automatic win.

 5-Rock Rule and the Free Guard Zone